paulloy/whiskey_herald_msp3/TESTING.md

 focused on Add a Whiskey within #sidenav while not logged in and pressed enter | display add-whiskey.html and flash message | pass focused on Add a Whiskey within #sidenav while logged in and pressed enter | display add-whiskey.html and flash message | pass

+All failed tests have been patched and now pass in the deployed project.

 ### search.html

 action taken | expected result | pass/fail